Cow and calf

 Day 1

-Arrive Buenos Aires and take a short internal flight to Salta.
+Arrive in Salta after changing planes for a short internal flight at Buenos Aires.
 Arrive any time before 4pm to be picked up from the airport.
 Visit the MAAM (Museum of High Altitude Archaeology) with its exhibits of items found at an Inca human sacrifice site on top of the Llullaillaco volcano (6730m).
 It holds some of the best preserved mummies in the world.
 Check in at a boutique hotel and enjoy a welcome dinner with the guide.

 Day 2